web3-sets/lab/README.md

 ## Architecture

 Web3 Sets is CI is managed via Turborepo - an incremental bundler and build system optimized for JavaScript and TypeScript.

+# Status (Updated on May 13, 2023)

+The [smart contract sets schema](https://github.com/web3-sets/lab/tree/main/schemas/schema-smart-contract) is in alpha status.

+In other words it can be tested and likely won't have any major architecture changes.

+**Remaining work before beta launch:**
+- [ ] EVM Runtime Engine
+    - [ ] Complete

+**Roadmap**
+- [ ] Verifiable Credential Sets Schema
+- [ ] Sets of Sets Schema